|

 Go to Condition monitoring → Condition overview and click Powertrains / Asset groups / Assets.

-Click on an asset to view the asset's detailed information on the side panel.
-In the side panel, you can view information
+Click on an asset to view its detailed information in the side panel.
+In the side panel, you can view information such as,

 asset name and asset connection status